 When the Google Pixel 3 and Pixel 3 XL started leaking last year, it didn’t stop.
-On top of the usual potato cam photos and pricing information, we saw a Googler leave the handset in a Lyft and someone publishing a complete unboxing well before primetime.
+On top of the usual potato cam photos and pricing information, we saw a Googler leave the handset in a Lyft and someone publish a complete unboxing video well before prime time.

 Based on some early leaks, it appears as though this year could be a repeat with the Pixel 4 and Pixel 4 XL.
-We’re still four-ish months before Google is set to unveil both devices, but we already know what the phones will look like and have an idea of some of its unique features.
+We’re still three-ish months before Google is set to unveil both devices, but we already know what the phones will look like and have an idea of some of their unique features.

 Be sure to bookmark this page and come back often for updates!

 Google Pixel 4 and Pixel 4 XL: Name and release date

 After several leaks, Google went ahead and publically shared a render of the Google Pixel 4 (more on this below).
 With it, the company officially confirmed the handset’s Pixel 4 name.
 This isn’t too much of a surprise as it follows Google’s smartphone branding (R.I.P.
 Pixel Ultra).